Washington Spirit investors seek help from attorney Beth Wilkinson, who led WFT probe

 Wilkinson has been involved in many high-profile cases and recently led the NFL’s investigation of allegations against the Washington Football Team — a situation not unlike what the Spirit experienced last year.

-In August, coach Richie Burke was accused of verbally and emotionally abusing players.
-Kang also repeatedly confronted Baldwin over the treatment of women at the club, The Post reported, including a top executive and close ally who used degrading nicknames for female employees and players.
+In August, Coach Richie Burke was accused of verbally and emotionally abusing players.
+Kang also repeatedly confronted Baldwin over the treatment of women at the club, The Post reported, which included a top executive and close ally using degrading nicknames for female employees and players.

 Baldwin, in turn, accused Kang of meddling in the team’s “day-to-day affairs” and “compromising” its messaging.